Tiksu to UniTartu - Podcast for International Students

 • Orientation course for new international students (see more)

-In our fourth episode, Vincent discusses accommodation options in Tartu with fellow students Elfi and Cody.
+In this episode, Vincent discusses accommodation options in Tartu with fellow students Elfi and Cody.
 Elfi shares her experiences living in a dorm, while Cody talks about his life in private accommodation.
 They cover each option's costs, pros, and cons and offer tips on where to start looking for information when searching for a place to live.

 Useful resources from the episode: